anarnwa/Interface/AddOns/GlobalIgnoreList/readme.txt

 for those who play on English servers that have a strong native Asian speaking community

+**[words]**

+This tag allows filters to test that a line of text contains only a specific number of words.
+For example: [words=2] would be true only if the text contained only two words.

+**[channel]**

+This tag allows filters to test that a line of text sourced from a specific channel number.
+For example, channel 1 would be zone, 2 would be city/trade, and so on.
+If you wanted a filter to apply only to trade chat you could do "[channel=2]" somewhere in your filter.

 **USING LOGICAL EVALUATION:**

 Chat filters can include some logical evaluations by enclosing tags within